hashicorp/terraform-provider-azurerm/website/docs/r/signalr_service.html.markdown

 * `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this signalR.

 ~> **NOTE:** This is required when `type` is set to `UserAssigned`

----

-An `upstream_auth` block supports the following:

-* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this signalR upstream setting.
-Possible values are `None`, `ManagedIdentity`.

-* `managed_identity_resource_id` - (Optional) Specifies the Managed Identity IDs to be assigned to this signalR upstream setting.

 ## Attributes Reference